Nemanja264/Cloud-computing/Theory/Hybrid Cloud/Security.md

          It ensures that users and services only have the **necessary permissions** to perform their tasks.

            - **Key Components:**
-             a. **Role & ClusterRole** – Define what actions are allowed (read, write, delete) on specific resources.
+             1. **Role & ClusterRole** – Define what actions are allowed (read, write, delete) on specific resources.
-             b. **RoleBinding & ClusterRoleBinding** – Assign roles to users, groups, or service accounts.
+             2. **RoleBinding & ClusterRoleBinding** – Assign roles to users, groups, or service accounts.

        3. **Backup & Restore**